yeaminhossainfuhad-cloud/Student_Training_Institute_Website/README.md

 ## 🚀 How to Run

 1. Download or clone this repository.
-2. Ensure all images are placed inside the `asset` folder.
+2. Ensure all images are placed inside the `images` folder.
 3. Open `index.html` in any modern web browser.